 What in the world is Dry Needling?

-Dry Needling is the generic term for a therapeutic treatment that involves multiple advances of a filament needle into a muscle, or group of muscles which produce pain and usually contain a ‘Myofascial Trigger Point’, or more commonly referred to ‘a knot’.
-The needle used for this therapy is solid core and very thin, similar to those used in acupuncture, containing no injectable solution, hence the term ‘Dry’.
+Dry needling therapy is a highly effective treatment that involves multiple advances of a filament needle into a muscle, or group of muscles, that produce pain and usually contain a Myofascial Trigger Point, more commonly referred to as "a knot."
+This form of trigger point dry needling uses a solid-core, very thin needle, similar to those used in acupuncture, but containing no injectable solution, hence the term "dry."

 Who is a candidate for Dry Needling?